 The name of this corporation is the National American Indian Housing Council, a Nevada non-profit corporation.
 These First Amended and Restated Bylaws of the corporation (these “bylaws”) replace and supersede the bylaws adopted prior to the date hereof.

-The principal office of the corporation is located at 900 2nd Street NE, Suite 107, Washington, DC 20002.
+The principal office of the corporation is located at 122 C Street NW, Suite 505, Washington, DC 20001.
 The corporation may have other offices, either within or outside of the state of Nevada, as the board of directors may determine or as the affairs of the corporation may require.

 The corporation shall maintain in the state of Nevada a registered office, and a registered agent whose office is identical with the registered office, as required by Nevada Revised Statutes (as amended from time to time, “NRS”) Chapter 82 – Nonprofit Corporations Act.
 The registered office may be changed from time to time by the board of directors.